eciggaar/candymachine-ui/README.md

     plan: standard
 ```

 Finally, commit your changes and push the code to your repository.
-This will automatically trigger the 'BUILD & DEPLOY' pipeline to build and deploy your application to Bluemix.
+This will automatically trigger the 'BUILD & DEPLOY' pipeline to push the updated version of your application to Bluemix.

 ### The local flow